Moddable-OpenSource/moddable/examples/readme.md

 ### Screen driver configuration

 Most of the graphics example apps are pre-configured to run on ESP8266 devices with a LCD screen compatible with the [ILI9341](https://github.com/Moddable-OpenSource/moddable/tree/master/modules/drivers/ili9341) driver and [XPT2046](https://github.com/Moddable-OpenSource/moddable/tree/master/modules/drivers/xpt2046) touch controller.
 To use a different display or touch driver, two steps are required.
 First, change `screen` and `touch` configuration options to specify a screen or touch driver.
 Second, update the application's manifest to include the drivers.
 The remainder of this section explains how to do these steps.

+> **Note**: Screen driver configuration is only supported for microcontroller targets.

 To run the `text` app on an ESP8266 device with a [LPM013M126A](https://github.com/Moddable-OpenSource/moddable/tree/master/modules/drivers/lpm013m126a) 8-color display: